MBBaten/anki_verb_conjugation_trainer/README.md

 Always check the ChatGPT output, prompts do provide hard coded limits and it sometimes deviates from your given ruleset.
 The best method is to generate 20 flashcards at a time.

+Preparation:
+1. Create an Anki account

+2. Import the Anki deck to make sure you have the correct flashcards.

+General method:
 1. Simply copy the prompt to ChatGPT to create new sentences.
 Change to whatever suits your needs.

 2. Copy the output to the UTF8 .csv database.